 The Cook Islands are known for their lush tropical settings, exquisite clear waters, and welcoming communities in the South Pacific.
 This nation is extremely passionate about the conservation of the marine and ocean ecosystems they are surrounded by.
 We are extremely proud to have teamed up with Cook Islands Tourism for our #ReefSafeMeSafe Pledge campaign.

-This #ReefSafeMeSafe Pledge campaign has stemmed from Little Urchin’s passion for saving the reef from damaging chemicals found in conventional sunscreens.
-We want to ignite the movement against the unnecessary and preventable consequences to the marine ecosystem, simply by changing to a natural sunscreen, and taking the pledge to do so.
+This #ReefSafeMeSafe Pledge campaign has stemmed from Little Urchin’s passion for saving the reef from damaging chemicals found in many conventional sunscreens.
+We want to ignite the movement against the unnecessary and preventable consequences to the marine ecosystem, simply by changing to a reef-safe sunscreen, and taking the pledge to do so.

 If you want to learn more about this, read our article on Sunscreen that’s good for our reefs, and good for you.